slime-io/slime/doc/en/lazy_load.md

 spec:
   enable: true
 ```

+**Note**
+Because servicefence relies on global sidecar to temporarily handle traffic to "temporarily unknown dependent services", it is necessary to ensure that one of the following is in place.
+* If globalSidecar is in namespaced mode: the ns to be enabled or the ns where the svc is enabled is configured in the `namespace` of globalSidecar
+* If globalSidecar is in cluster mode: ok

 4. make sure sidecar has been generated
    Execute `kubectl get sidecar {{svc name}} -oyaml`，you can see a sidecar is generated for the corresponding service， as follow：